ctschroeder/tutorials/html_css_workshop/upload-file-OUCreate.md

 This tutorial was created on 30-March-2020 for Caroline T. Schroeder's Intro to DH course at OU.
 It lives on the web at  https://github.com/ctschroeder/tutorials/blob/master/html_css_workshop/upload-file-OUCreate.md.
 It's licensed [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

+## The interface at OU Create changes from time to time.
+Do not panic if it doesn't look exactly like what's described here.
+You can do it!! ##

 ## About files and servers

 For people to be able to see your files, such as your HTML files you created in [the HTML tutorial](https://github.com/ctschroeder/tutorials/blob/master/html_css_workshop/HTML_Tutorial.md), you need to put them on a server on the web.
 Fortunately, you have access to server space through the OU Create program.
 This tutorial will show you how to create a subdomain and put your files in a public folder for the world to see.